Cities & Sites

 Misfat Al Abreen

-Location of Misfat Al Abreen: Misfat Al Abreen is a picturesque village nestled in the Al Hamra region of Oman,
+Misfat Al Abreen: Oman’s Enchanting Mountain Village Nestled in the Al Hamra region of Oman, near the foothills of the

 Bimah Sinkhole.